small icon

 Feet image

-It is very useful to occassionally have a spouse take a few pictures of the bottom of your bird's feet.
+It is very useful to occasionally have a spouse take a few pictures of the bottom of your bird's feet.
 Gently holding the toes up off your glove and extending the foot slightly is something many birds will tolerate.
 This gives you a good photograph that you can study for any sign of foot trouble anywhere on your bird's feet.

 This bird's feet look great.